Trimethoprim for UTI: Dosage, Course Length and What to Expect

 Buy Trimethoprim Tablets Online

 Trimethoprim is prescription-only.
 Access Doctor offers a GPhC-regulated online consultation — a qualified prescriber reviews your symptoms and medical history and, if appropriate, issues a prescription fulfilled by our registered pharmacy.
-For more information on online access routes, see: UTI Antibiotics Online UK for Women.
+For more on online access routes, see: UTI Antibiotics Online UK for Women.

 💊 NICE First-Line Antibiotic